Academic Policies

 Informal Resolution

-The Vice Dean, with guidance from the Department Chair, may attempt to resolve the Complaint informally and by mutual consent between the Respondent and the faculty member responsible for the academic setting of the Complaint.
+The Assistant Dean, with guidance from the Department Chair, may attempt to resolve the Complaint informally and by mutual consent between the Respondent and the faculty member responsible for the academic setting of the Complaint.
 Where the Respondent admits to Academic Misconduct, the Vice Dean will log the Complaint and the resolution and inform the Respondent.

 If informal resolution by mutual consent is not possible for any reason, the matter will be referred to an ad hoc Disciplinary Hearing Panel for a formal hearing.